DucretJe/ducretje.github.io/docs/_posts/articles/2023-03-21-aws-networks.md

 ## Basic Network

 In order to deploy ASG instances on AWS, you'll first need to set up a basic network.
 This includes creating a VPC, subnets, security groups, routes an an Internet Gateway.
+**We will focus on this point on this article.**

+Currently, I am keeping this repository public.
+You can find it [here](https://github.com/DucretJe/std-deploy).

 ### VPC